 Our bodies are fighting with us constantly to get back to an optimal weight range.
 The food we eat (or in many cases don’t eat) may interfere with our weight loss/ gain.
 Consuming more toxin’s into the body such as processed foods, factory- farmed meat/ dairy etc leads to a toxic environment in the body.
 Thus your body tries to stop all other activities and heal itself by trying to throw these toxin’s out.
 Side effects of the same could be anywhere from weight gain to lifestyle diseases such as diabetes.

-The less toxin’s we put into the body, the faster the healing process and quicker it will get back to optimal weight range.
-So if you go from a high meat/ dairy diet to a plant- based diet over night and lose weight suddenly, consider it as a way for the body to get back to its optimal range and healthy.
+The less toxin’s we put into the body, the quicker the body can heal and focus on other aspects such as digestion.
+So if you go from a high meat/ dairy diet to a plant- based diet over night and lose weight suddenly, consider it as a way for the body to get back to its optimal weight range and health.
 If however you feel you are under weight and feel week, lack of energy, depressed, stressed etc. read on.

-Apart form toxin’s the body loses weight because of a few other reasons.
+You could experience drastic weight loss for numerous reasons.
 Lets talk a little bit of science:

 1 gram of carb= 4 calories

 Approx 3600 calories= 1 pound of body weight.

 Animal based food (meat AND dairy) are both very high is saturated fat but low in carbs.